Displaced Sesamoid Bone

 A Sesamoid Bone is a bone that is encapsulated within a tendon or joint capsule.
-They are generally found near a joint or area of tendon attachments.
+They are near a joint or area of tendon attachments.
 Their function is to modify pressure, reduce friction, and sometimes alter the direction of muscle pull.
 The largest and most commonly known sesamoid bone is the patella or the knee cap.
 This bone is within the quadriceps tendon, the major extensor tendon of the knee joint.

 More common sesamoid bones include the ones found underneath the great toe near the foot’s ball.
 These sesamoids are in the shape of two small peas and act as a pulley system for the great toe, creating leverage for walking and running activities.

 Common Injuries to the Sesamoid Bones of the Foot

 - Sesamoiditis: Categorized as an overuse injury creating inflammation of the sesamoid bones and tendons of the great toe, specifically the flexor hallucis longus muscle metatarsophalangeal joint.
 Common symptoms include a dull, intermittent pain under the great toe often changed with shoe wear and modifications to activities.

 - Fracture: Categorized as acute fracture, break, or chronic fracture.

 - Acute Fracture: Caused by a trauma to the bone.
 Symptoms are immediate pain and swelling in the area of the fracture.
 This is common in dancers, basketball players, volleyball players, and other sports involving high-impact loads through the feet.
 These injuries are likely to cause a displaced sesamoid bone, which requires surgical repair if conservative treatments fail.
 More on that later.